annabalbuquerque/annabalbuquerque/README.md

 ### Hi everyone 👋

-- 🌱 I’m currently learning HTML/CSS, JavaScript, Python and MySQL.
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python and MySQL.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/annabalbuquerque/">LINKEDIN</a>

 <div align="left">